Central Foundation Boys' School: Extra-curricular activities

-Clubs and societies in the school have a long history, with early student magazines proudly recording the various ups and downs of a number of societies.
-In the early 20th century such groups included societies for debating, photography, opera, shooting and films.
+Clubs and societies in the school have a long history, with early student magazines recording the various ups and downs of a number of societies.
+In the early 20th century there were societies for debating, photography, opera, shooting and films.

-The current diet of extra-curricular activities is extremely diverse, with over 40 different before and after school clubs taking place throughout the week and many new activities trialled.
-One of the most significant is Music School which takes place before school every morning from 8am, or 7:30 if breakfast is included.
+There are over 40 before and after school clubs taking place in the week.
+Music School takes place before school every morning from 8am, or 7:30 if breakfast is included.
 Instrumental lessons and the instruments themselves are provided by the school and include junior and senior choirs, chamber orchestra, string quartet, brass band, concert band, guitar groups and full orchestra.
 Music School perform an annual winter and summer concert, the school's Founder's Day and for partner groups of the school including Wesley's Chapel, Inmarsat and Slaughter & May.

-The debating society is also very popular at the school.
+The debating society is popular.
 Historically, debates were held internally on topical issues recorded in The Cowperian while in recent years the Year 7s take part in a local DebateIt competition and higher years compete in the nationwide DebateMate tournament.
 The school has regularly been finalists in the DebateMate Urban League and in 2013 were national champions in the DebateMate Cup.

-Sport is also popular.
-The school offers football, cricket, basketball, boxing, table tennis, rock climbing and athletics.
-Football the most popular sport and the school has won the Camden and Islington Cup for 2015 and 2016, while they also compete in the Inner London Cup.
+The school offers football, cricket, basketball, boxing, fencing, table tennis, rock climbing and athletics.
+Football is the most popular sport and the school has won the Camden and Islington Cup for 2015 and 2016, and competes in the Inner London Cup.
 The school are also reigning champions in the Islington Athletics Championship, which they have won since 2012.
 The school also holds an annual Sports Day in the summer at Finsbury Park, where the four houses compete against each other for points in the House Cup.

-However, some clubs have been removed due to Government Cuts to Education.
+Some clubs have been removed due to Government Cuts to Education.